 Reagent blanks and method blanks were prepared and analysed for each method.
 All blanks examined here were either at, or very close to, the limits of detection.
 On average, the frequencies of quality control samples processed were: 10% blanks, 10% laboratory duplicates, and 10% laboratory controls.
 The analytical precision was ±10% for all analyses.
 In addition, for all samples, reactive metals and contaminant and metalloid dynamics tests were duplicated.
 For the reactive metals, two International Standards (Reference Stream Sediment STSD-2 and STSD-3 Canadian Certified Reference Materials) were processed in an identical manner to the samples.
-Precision was excellent (standard deviation/mean100) typically being in the range < t with 1 1 to 2 the %. coefficient of variation
+Precision was excellent with the coefficient of vari (standard deviation/mean100) typically being in the range < 1 to 2 %. ation